Meet the Team

 Dogs aren’t just a passion they are a lifestyle for Karen.
 Karen has loved dogs all her life.
 She began training retrievers for competitive field trials in the mid-1980’s and achieved field championship titles on several of her dogs, and has been loving, training and educating dogs ever since.

 Karen believes in giving back to the canine community who has given her so much joy and success.
-She has served on the Board of Directors for the International Association of Canine Professionals (IACP) as President, Director and currently serves as a Committee volunteer.
+She has served on the Board of Directors for the International Association of Canine Professionals (IACP) as President, Director and currently serves as a volunteer on several committees.
 She’s certified to the highest level within the IACP, earning and maintaining the following credentials: Certified Dog Trainer (CDT), Certified Dog Trainer Advanced (CDTA), and Professional Dog Trainer Instructor (PDTI).
 She is also a Canine Nutrition Specialist graduate of Dogs Naturally University.

-Karen trains her personal dogs and clients’ dogs to a level where they are able to function and behave in public places wherever dogs are allowed.
+Karen trains her personal dogs and clients’ dogs to enable enjoyment in public places wherever dogs are allowed.
 She understands that dogs’ personalities are as individual and unique as those of humans and works with each dog and owner as the unique individuals that they are.
-She believes that dogs’ are healers and provide therapy for people in need of someone to love and to love them back.
+She believes that dogs’ are natural healers and provide therapy for people in need of someone to love and to love them back.
 She trains dogs for certification as therapy dogs to bring joy and comfort to those who are unable to have their own dog.